Accused of a PFA Violation in Pennsylvania? We Can Help

 Contact our office if you need additional questions answered.

-What is Considered a Violation of a PFA?
+What is Considered a Violation of a PFA in Pennsylvania?

 Protection from abuse orders involve no contact between you and the alleged victim.
 The terms of a PFA vary from case to case.
 Any attempts to communicate in any of the following ways could be considered a PFA violation: